Abducted Haiti missionaries describe daring escape

 - Published

-Twelve missionaries who spent months in captivity they were kidnapped in Haiti managed to escape on their own, according to their US-based church.
+Twelve missionaries who were abducted in Haiti managed to get away on their own, their US-based church has said.

-The group used the stars for navigation to trek up to 10 miles (6km) through dense bush, a church spokesman said.
+The group made their escape at night and used the stars for navigation to trek through dense bush for hours, a church spokesman told reporters.

-They were abducted in October with five others after visiting an orphanage.
+Christian Aid Ministries announced the group were finally free last week, after being held captive since October.

+The gang that seized them had initially demanded a ransom of $1m (£740,000) per hostage.

 "When they sensed the timing was right, they found a way to open the door that was closed and blocked, filed silently to the path they [had] chosen to follow and left the place that they were held," church spokesman Weston Showalter said at a news conference in Ohio.

-Evading "numerous guards", the group travelled in the direction of a mountain that they had seen days earlier using constellations to guide them.
+Evading "numerous guards", the group travelled in the direction of a mountain that they had seen days earlier, using constellations to guide them.

 The group included a married couple, a 10-month old baby, and children aged three, 14 and 15.
 There were also four adult men and two women.

-"With God's help, protection and leading, they quickly made their way through the night, they walked for possibly as much as 10 miles - it's a little bit hard to discern exactly how far the distance was, but for many miles, travelling through woods and thickets, working through thorns and briars," said Mr Showalter.
+They travelled through "woods and thickets, working through thorns and briars," Mr Showalter said.

-He said the group, including all of the children, remained silent during the ordeal and that the infant was wrapped in clothing to protect her from briars.
+He explained how the group, including all of the children, remained silent during the ordeal and that the infant was wrapped in clothing to protect her from the prickly briars.

 "Two hours were through fierce brambles.
-We were in gang territory the whole hike," the spokesman added, quoting one of the escapees.
+We were in gang territory the whole hike," he said, quoting one of the escapees.

-Around dawn they found a person with a phone that helped them call authorities.
+Around dawn they found a person with a phone who helped them call authorities.

-They were later flown back to Florida on a US Coast Guard flight, Christian Aid Ministries said.
+The missionaries were later flown back to Florida on a US Coast Guard flight, Christian Aid Ministries said.
 Most have now returned to their families.

-Two group members were freed in November, and another three in early December, but their identities were not revealed.
+Two group members were freed in November, and another three in early December, but their identities have not been revealed.
 Mr Showalter did not mention whether any ransoms had been paid, but said that congregants had been gathering funds.

-The group was fed by the kidnappers - the babies were given infant formula - and clean drinking water.
-The water for cleaning was contaminated, the church said, leading some of the escapees to get skin sores around their mosquito bites.
+The gang, known as 400 Mazowo, fed the missionaries and gave them clean drinking water and baby formula for the infant, the church said.
+However the water for cleaning was contaminated, leading some of the escapees to get skin sores around their mosquito bites.

-Mr Showalter denied reports that the group's driver was a Haitian local.
+Mr Showalter denied reports that the group's driver was a Haitian local, as initially reported.
 He said the driver was a Canadian, and that he is now also free.

 "The hostages spoke to the gang leader on several occasions, boldly reminding him of God and warning him of God's eventual judgment if him and the gang members continue in their gangs," Mr Showalter said, adding that the group maintained a 24-hour prayer vigil while in captivity.